OSPF Fundamental Terminology Explained

 Hierarchical Design and Areas

 Within the AS, OSPF uses areas and hierarchical design.
 OSPF implements a two-layer hierarchy: backbone area and areas off the backbone.
-OSPF uses the backbone area to provide routing between areas off the backbone and areas off the backbone to control when and how much routing information is shared between routers.
+OSPF utilizes the backbone area to facilitate routing between areas off the backbone, controlling when and how much routing information is exchanged between routers.

 An area is a group of contiguous networks.
 Each area uses a unique area ID.
 All routers in the same area use the same area ID.
 The following image shows how OSPF uses areas for hierarchical routing.

-The following table lists some common terms used in the hierarchical design and the area concept.
+The following table lists essential terms used in the hierarchical design and the area concept.

 Router ID (RID)

-RID is the name of the router OSPF uses to identify the router.
+RID is the ID that OSPF uses to identify a router.
 OSPF uses the highest configured IP address as RID.
-If loopback interfaces are configured, OSPF uses them to choose RID.
-If loopback interfaces are not configured, OSPF uses all active physical interfaces to choose RID.
+If the router has loopback interface configurations, OSPF uses them to select RID.
+If not, OSPF uses all active physical interfaces to choose RID.

 Neighbors

-OSPF neighbors are two or more routers that have an interface in the same network and have certain configuration values same.
-These configure values are called neighborship requirements.
+OSPF neighbors are two or more routers that have an interface in the same network and have the common configuration values.
+These configuration values are known as neighborship requirements.

 Adjacency

-OSPF does not share routing updates with all neighbors.
-An OSPF router shares routing updates with adjacent neighbors only.
-An adjacency is a relationship between two adjacent routers that permits them to directly exchange routing updates.
+An OSPF router shares routing updates only with its adjacent neighbors.
+An adjacency is a relationship between two adjacent routers that permits them to exchange routing updates directly.

 Designated router (DR)

-OSPF uses the concept of DR and BDR in the broadcast network to minimize the number of adjacencies formed.
-In a broadcast network, one router is selected as DR. A designated router shares routing updates with all routers.
+OSPF uses the concept of DR and BDR in a broadcast network to minimize the number of adjacencies formed.
+In a broadcast network, it designates one router as the DR. The designated router shares routing updates with all other routers.

 Backup Designated Router (BDR)

-A BDR is a hot standby router for the DR. The BDR keeps the backup copy of all databases running on DR. If DR fails, BDR immediately takes over the position of DR.
+A BDR is a hot standby router for the DR. The BDR maintains a backup copy of all databases running on DR. If DR fails, BDR immediately takes over as the primary DR.

 Hello protocol

-OSPF uses the hello protocol to discover OSPF routers in the network and maintain the relationship with neighbors.
-Hello packets are sent to multicast address 224.0.0.5.
+OSPF utilizes the Hello protocol to discover OSPF routers within the network and maintain relationships with its neighbors.
+Hello packets are sent to the multicast address 224.0.0.5.

 OSPF database

-OSPF maintains two types of databases: neighborship database and topological database.
-It uses the neighborship database to store a list of all OSPF routers for which hello packets have been seen.
+OSPF maintains two types of databases: the neighborship database and the topological database.
+It uses the neighborship database to store a list of all OSPF routers.
 It uses the topological database to store information about all LSA packets.

 Link State Advertisement (LSA)